alimozdemir/DataSuit/README.md

 # Usage

 ## DataSuit Class
-DataSuit Class is a necessary for every operation.
+DataSuit class is necessary for every operation.

 ```csharp
 ISettings settings = new Settings();